Skip to Content

 Several wealthy families that used to vacation in the area donated the land that makes up most of this National Park.
 One of those millionaires was John D. Rockefeller.
 While he still used his land for his own summer fun, however, he built 45 miles of carriage roads to make it easier for him to get around.

-rich acadia bike
+Rich acadia bike

 The carriage roads are gravel bike paths hemmed by stone walls and closed to traffic.
 You can bike for miles and miles around the park and all you’ll see are other cyclists and the occasional horseback rider.